suzyahyah/suzyahyah.github.io/about.md

 ---

-I am a first year CS PhD student focusing on NLP at Johns Hopkins advised by Professor Kevin Duh (Johns Hopkins).
+I am a first year CS PhD student focusing on NLP at Johns Hopkins advised by Professor Kevin Duh.
 Previously I was advised by Dr Chieu Hai Leong (DSO National Labs) and Professor Steve Renals (University of Edinburgh).

 If you are applying for PhD programmes and